NCERT Book Solutions For Class 9 Civics Chapter 4

 Working of Institutions Summary

 Chapter 4 of NCERT Social Science Civics textbook – ‘Democratic Politics-I’ explains how the government works with and within the institutions.
-It is fascinating to know how laws are made and who is behind in framing them.
+It is fascinating to know how laws are made and who is behind their framing.
 Indian Parliament is the institution responsible for legislating and executing the acts.
-In this chapter, class 9 students will read about these institutions and how important they are.
+In this chapter, Class 9 students will read about these institutions and how important they are.

 The students will also get to know about the following topics: